 ‘Doing research connects my practice with teaching; it strengthens and brings them closer together.’

-Martine Stig was, until recently, a researcher within the Cultural and Creative Industries research group.
+Martine Stig was a researcher within the Cultural and Creative Industries research group from 2016 until 2020.
 She is also a tutor at the Master Institute for Visual Cultures.
 She is co-founder of the practice and research-based art cooperative Radical Reversibility.

 Martine Stig studied at the Royal Academy of Visual Arts in The Hague, and the University of Amsterdam.
 She lives and works in Amsterdam.
 Martine’s work has been exhibited in the Amsterdam Stedelijk Museum and the Aperture Foundation in New York, among others.
 Her work is part of the collections of the Nederlands Fotomuseum, H+F collection, the Fries Museum, and the Bouwfonds collection.